willomok/willomok/README.md

-# My Name is Will
+# My name is Will

 Full Stack Developer, learning new technologies regularly.